rgalanakis/robgforpps/_pages/policy.md

 {% include sectionstart.html %}
 # School Policy is City Policy

-The City of Portland and Portland Public Schools view themselves are totally independent entities.
+The City of Portland and Portland Public Schools view themselves as totally independent entities.
 Whether it comes to who is responsible for mowing a lawn, or managing streets, or anything else, the relationship is frigid at best and adversarial at worst.

 We saw this clearly during the PAT strike in November 2023.
 The city stayed as far away as it could, instead of helping to resolve the strike.
 We saw it in January when the City slapped Grant Bowl advocates with a $15,000 bill for a totally unnecessary traffic study.
 Parent groups see it frequently in issues big and small.